-If you are using ModelSim EE, set the project directory using the File \rightarrow Change Directory menu command and select watch/func.
-ModelSim PE users can set the project directory using the File \rightarrow Directory menu command and select watch\func.
+Set the project directory using the File \rightarrow Change Directory menu command and select watch/func.

 Creating the Work Directory

 Before compiling the VHDL/Verilog source files, you must create a directory for use as a library.
 Type the following at the ModelSim prompt.